Interventionism (politics)

-Interventionism refers to a political practice of intervention, particularly to the practice of governments to interfere in political affairs of other countries, staging military or trade interventions.
-Economic interventionism refers to a different practice of intervention, one of economic policy at home.
+Interventionism, in international politics, is the interference of a state or group of states into the domestic affairs of another state for the purposes of coercing that state to do something or refrain from doing something.
+The intervention can be conducted through military force or economic coercion.
+A different term, economic interventionism, refers to government interventions into markets at home.

-Military intervention as the main issue, has been defined in the context of international relations as "the deployment of military personnel across recognized boundaries for the purpose of determining the political authority structure in the target state."
-Interventions may just be focused on altering political authority structures, but also be conducted for humanitarian purposes, as well as debt collection.
+Military intervention, which is a common element of interventionism, has been defined by Martha Finnemore in the context of international relations as "the deployment of military personnel across recognized boundaries for the purpose of determining the political authority structure in the target state".
+Interventions may be solely focused on altering political authority structures, or may be conducted for humanitarian purposes, or for debt collection.

 Interventionism has played a major role in the foreign policies of Western powers, particularly during and after the Victorian era.
 The New Imperialism era saw numerous interventions by Western nations in the Global South, including the Banana Wars.
 Modern interventionism grew out of Cold War policies, where the United States and the Soviet Union intervened in nations around the world to counter any influence held there by the other nation.
-Historians have noted that interventionism has always been a contentious political issue among public opinion of countries which engaged in interventions.
+Historians have noted that interventionism has always been a contentious political issue in the public opinion of countries which engaged in interventions.